top of page

 Principal Investigator

 Sarah Aarons was born in and raised in Alaska.
 She obtained her Ph.D. in Geology from the University of Michigan in 2016, and she then received a University of California Chancellor’s Postdoctoral Fellowship at UC Irvine, followed by the Ford Foundation Postdoctoral Fellowship at the University of Chicago.
 Sarah joined the faculty at Scripps Institution of Oceanography at UCSD in 2019.
 Sarah’s research focuses on understanding and tracking earth surface processes in a variety of environments on both geologic timescales and throughout the modern.
-Some examples of research projects include tracing mineral dust sources in Antarctic ice during major climate transitions, probing the utility and application of newly developed isotope systems, and exploring the ecological significance of dust in a variety of environments.
 If you are interested in conducting research please feel free to contact me at: smaarons@ucsd.edu.

 CV